harshsrigh/openlane_sky130nm_vsdworkshop/README.md

 ![](./images/conf_file.PNG)

 #### Slack Violation
-After running OpenSTA on the design with custom cell negative slack was oberserved(shown below)
+After running OpenSTA on the design with custom cell negative slack was observed(shown below)
 [](./images/SLACK_defination.PNG)

-This violation can be debugged inside the openSTA by replacing the small buffers with bigger buffers espacially for the nets where Funout is more than 4.
+This violation can be debugged inside the openSTA by replacing the small buffers with bigger buffers especially for the nets where Fanout is more than 4.

-### Perfomring Clock Tree Synthesis
+### Performing Clock Tree Synthesis
 After standard cell placement in OpenLANE, it's time to perform CTS which inserts the clock tree in the design.

 Run clock tree synthesis(CTS) in OpenLANE: `run_cts`